Melrose Abbey was one of the richest and most powerful medieval abbeys in Scotland.

 - The church was built following the destruction of the earlier building in 1385.
 They took advantage of it to build one of Scotland's most magnificent churches.

 - It was a major feat of construction with hundreds of skilled workers

 - Masons and sculptors left their mark all around

-- The abbey 79m (258ft) in length and 17m (57ft) at its highest point
+- The abbey is 79m (258ft) in length and 17m (57ft) at its highest point

 Below is a map of Melrose Abbey as it used to look like:

-You can walk all around Melrose Abbey so You can see the sheer size of the church from many angles.
+Therefore, you can see the sheer size of the church from many angles.